Kush2806/Web-Servers/README.md

 5. **Error Handling**: Comprehensive exception handling and logging
 6. **Configuration**: Externalize port numbers, thread pool sizes, and other parameters
 7. **Metrics**: Add request counting, latency measurement, and throughput monitoring

-## License

-This project is provided for educational purposes.